penalara/engineOutputGHCFile/schema-doc/ghcoutput-properties-generatedjsontimetable-properties-assignedsections-assignedsection-properties-sessionsassigned-sessionassigned-properties-refclassromms-refclassromm.md

 Identifier of the classroom in the input file.

-> On call services never have assigned rooms.
+> On-call services do not have classrooms assigned to them.
 >

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                     |